fpanes/Final-Project/Defensive.md

 The target of this attack was: `Target 1` (192.168.1.110).

-Two VMs on the network were vulnerable to attack due to weak security implementation services and administration: Target 1 (192.168.1.110) and Target 2 (192.168.1.115).
-However, only Target 1 is covered and was attacked.
+Due to inadequate security installation services and administration, two VMs on the network were exposed to attack: Target 1 (192.168.1.110) and Target 2.
+(192.168.1.115).
+However, only Target 1 has been covered and attacked.

-Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
-As such, the following alerts have been implemented:
+Because Target 1 is an Apache web server with SSH enabled, attackers may get access via ports 80 and 22.
+As a result, the following alerts have been issued:

 ### Monitoring the Targets

-Traffic to these services should be carefully monitored.
-To this end, we have implemented the alerts below:
+The volume of traffic to these services should be closely monitored.
+To that purpose, we have implemented the following alerts:

 #### Excessive HTTP Errors
 Excessive HTTP Errors is implemented as follows: